kunchalavikram1427/kunchalavikram1427/README.md

-### Hi there, This is Vikram 👋
+### Hello there, This is Vikram 👋

-### I'm a IoT Application Developer and DevOps Engineer.
+### I'm a Software Developer and DevOps Engineer from India.
 TEACHING IS PASSION!!!

 - 🔭 I’m currently working on making awesome presentations for teaching DevOps
 - 🌱 I’m currently learning CI/CD